Alice Catherine Evans: Post-retirement and death

 In 1966, Evans protested against the disclaimer of communist affiliation on the Medicare application, claiming that it violated her right to free speech.
 In January 1967, the Department of Justice agreed that it was unconstitutional and did not enforce the provision.

-Evans suffered a stroke at the age of 94 and died on September 5, 1975, in Alexandria, Virginia.
+Evans had a stroke at the age of 94 and died on September 5, 1975, in Alexandria, Virginia.
 Her tombstone reads, "The gentle hunter, having pursued and tamed her quarry, crossed over to a new home".